-Class #1103 Examples of Landscape Ornamentals
+Class #03 Examples of Landscape Ornamentals

 Asparagus Fern Azalea Blue Daze Boxwood

 Confederate Jasmine Croton Daylilies Heather

-Class #1103 Examples of Landscape Ornamentals Hibiscus Juniper Ligustrum Lorapetalum Palms(outdoor) Pittosporum Plumbago Podocarpus Pyracantha Split Leaf Philodendron Viburnum Xanadu Philodendron
+Hibiscus Juniper Ligustrum Lorapetalum

+Ornamental Grasses Palms(outdoor) Pittosporum Plumbago

+Podocarpus Split Leaf Philodendron Viburnum Xanadu Philodendron

 Other landscape ornamentals may be used, but must be listed by name.
 Plants which may be listed as either landscape ornamentals or foliage must meet the container size and number of plants in entry requirements for the class under which they are entered.